tailcallhq/tailcallhq.github.io/outlines/how-to-use-graphql-aliases.md

 - Detailed breakdown of Aliases syntax

-  (Examples - Code snippets to demonstrate the syntax of aliases)
+  (Examples - Code snippets to demonstrate the syntax of Aliases)

 ## Implementing GraphQL Aliases